wp-plugins/send-email-only-on-reply-to-my-comment/readme.txt

 * Threaded/Nested comments option Enabled

 ## Main Features
-* Does not send emails to all subscribers.
+* Users have three options to choose from: 1.
+Do Not Send Email Notifications, 2.
+Send Email Notification ONLY If Someone Replies To My Comment(s), 3.
+Send Email Notification Whenever A Comment Is Posted.
 * Very Simple to use
-* Email will only be sent if a person chooses to get notification and if the new commenter has pressed the Reply Button on his comment.

 == Installation ==

-1. If you are using 'Subscribe To Comments by Mark Jaquith' or 'Subscribe To Comments Reloaded by camu', disable them
+1. If you are using 'Subscribe To Comments by Mark Jaquith' or 'Subscribe To Comments Reloaded by camu', delete them
 2. Upload the entire folder and all the subfolders to your Wordpress plugins' folder
 3. Activate it